Zane’s Quilt

 This was when I knew for sure that Zane had been looking over me during this whole time.
 I used 5 different bobbins and didn’t have to adjust the tension once and didn’t have one thread break.
 That constitutes a miracle for my quilting experiences.

 I quilted it with a patriotic pantograph pattern that I used often with the veteran’s quilts.
 On the right, you can see how well the backing matches the UNC block.
-The binding is made from the plaid shirts and it worked out really well.
+The binding is made from the plaid shirts and it worked out really well. (the blue is showing up much darker in these photos than in real life.)

 By total coincidence, the same plaid fabric landed at every corner.
 It was the lightest one which was perfect for the bulky corners.
 Even the join spot was at a place where both fabrics were the same.
 Nothing about that was planned.
 It was just another point in the process where things just magically worked out.

 The last steps were adding the label and making a zippered storage bag for the quilt.
 Kendra selected the Bible quote for the label and it’s perfect.
+I’m sorry for the blurry label photo.
+I didn’t notice until I had already delivered the quilt.

 I’m Vicki